Q: What do the following all have in common? …

 - Gonville & Caius (pronounced ‘Keys’) – Traditional, rich, sporty central, good music and drama

-- Jesus – Excellent sports facilities, beautiful grounds, quite central, balance between traditional yet relaxed
+- Jesus– Excellent sports facilities, beautiful grounds, quite central, balance between tradition and a relaxed atmosphere

-- King’s – Large, central, touristy, world-renowned choir and carol service, welcomes variety, tolerant of minority groups, less traditional
+- King’s– Large, central, touristy, world-renowned choir and carol service, welcomes variety and minority groups, less traditional

 - Magdalene (pronounced ‘Maudlin’) – Small but pretty, central and bustling, can be cliquey, less academic

-- New Hall – Female only, friendly, unpretentious, less traditional buildings, slightly out of the centre
+- Murray Edwards (formerly New Hall)– Female only, friendly, unpretentious, less traditional buildings, slightly out of the centre

-- St John’s – Large, central, touristy, rich – many grants, traditional, well renowned male choir, competitive, sporty, good facilities, lots of variety
+- St John’s– Large, central, touristy, rich: many grants, traditional, renowned male choir, competitive, sporty, good facilities, lots of variety

 THE SPORTY ONE: Lots of teams at all levels, kits in college colours, sports teams, drinking societies, team formal halls, trips to Varsity matches.
 Inclusive or cliquey?